gohugoio/hugo/content/en/content-management/menus.md

 ## Add Non-content Entries to a Menu

 You can also add entries to menus that aren’t attached to a piece of content.
-This takes place in your Hugo project's [`config` file][config].
+This takes place in your Hugo project's [`config` file][config] (see [Menu Entry Properties][me-props] for full details of available variables).

 Here’s an example snippet pulled from a configuration file: